reclaimprotocol/attestor-core/docs/provider.md

 	- `{provider-name}/parameters.yaml`: This file should contain the JSON schema for the parameters that the user will provide to the provider.
    		- These parameters are used to make the request to the server & are publicly visible
 		- For example, in the case of the google-login provider, the parameters could be the email address of the user.
-		- The witness will use this schema to verify whether the parameters provided by the user are valid for the provider
+		- The attestor will use this schema to verify whether the parameters provided by the user are valid for the provider
 	- `{provider-name}/secret-parameters.yaml`: This file should contain the JSON schema for the secret parameters that the user will provide to the provider.
-   		- These parameters are used to authenticate the request to the server & are hidden from the witness
+   		- These parameters are used to authenticate the request to the server & are hidden from the attestor
 		- For example, in the case of the google-login provider, the secret parameters could be the access token of the user.
 		- Presently, we don't validate the secret parameters on the client before sending them.
 Instead this schema is kept for future use, and to keep the types store consistent for the secret parameters & parameters